HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 For each request to the public endpoint of your elasticsearch cluster, Azure will now load-balance traffic and forward it to one of the 3 VMs.

+#### Use your own elasticsearch for search

+Edit your `HomeController`-file in **WebRole1**-project the by changing the url of the elasticsearch-service to *http://gwab2014-[your initials here]-azure-elasticsearch-cluster.cloudapp.net:9200*.
+Re-deploy and test that you now get search-results from your cluster.

+### End of assignment

-You've now got a load-balanced elasticsearch cluster running in Azure on Ubuntu 13!
+You've now got a load-balanced elasticsearch cluster running in Azure on Ubuntu 13 with an ASP.net MVC website querying it!

 :-)

 Remarks
 -------